Blackwulf: Fictional character biography

 Blackwulf (Lucian) is the fourth son born to Lord Tantalus and Queen Nirvana on Armechadon.
-Though all of Lord Tantalus’ children had been born considered genetically perfect, Lucian bore a birthmark which was considered his affliction of the Black Legacy.
-On evening that Lord Tantalus was to venture to Earth, Queen Nirvana killed herself to prevent herself from giving birth to anymore monstrous children.
+Though all of Lord Tantalus’ children had been born considered genetically perfect, Lucian bore a birthmark that was considered his affliction of the Black Legacy.
+On the evening that Lord Tantalus was to venture to Earth, Queen Nirvana killed herself to prevent herself from giving birth to any more monstrous children.
 Having very low respect for Lucian and his abilities, Tantalus decided to bring Lucian with him to Earth, wherein the Celestials decided to exile Lord Tantalus.
-Tantalus created an underground lair he called Lyonesse where he and his sons Lucian and Pelops lived.
+Tantalus created an underground lair he called Lyonesse where he and his sons, Lucian and Pelops, lived.

-Sent on a mission alongside Schizo and Bristle, Lucian was to escort Pandara back to Lyonesse, but while on their way, they had to fight through the rebel leader Blackwulf (Pelops), Thunderstrike, Stellaris, and Code: Blue.
-When the Code: BLUE assembled against them, Lucian was convinced by Schizo and Bristle to retreat, which meant abandoning Pandara.
+Sent on a mission alongside Schizo and Bristle, Lucian was to escort Pandora back to Lyonesse, but while on their way, they had to fight through the rebel leader Blackwulf (Pelops), Thunderstrike, Stellaris, and Code: Blue.
+When the Code: Blue assembled against them, Lucian was convinced by Schizo and Bristle to retreat, which meant abandoning Pandara.

-Becoming obsessed with training, Lucian sparred with his brother Pelops, and lost to him time and again which came as no great surprise to Lord Tantalus.
-Tantalus then decided to send Lucian to lead the Peacekeepers in retrieving Dr. Caitlin Maddox, a genetic researcher who had the ability to stabilize Deviant genetic code.
+Becoming obsessed with training, Lucian sparred with his brother Pelops and lost to him time and again which came as no great surprise to Lord Tantalus.
+Tantalus then decided to send Lucian to lead the Peacekeepers in retrieving Dr. Caitlin Maddox, a genetic researcher who had the ability to stabilize the Deviant genetic code.
 This mission was interrupted by the arrival of the Underground Legion, and Lucian fought their leader Blackwulf.
-In the course of this battle, Lucian began to suspect that he was battling his own brother, Pelops.
+In the course of this battle, Lucian began to suspect that he was battling Pelops.
 In the end, the Underground Legion escaped with Dr. Maddox.

 After Lucian returned to Lyonesse, Pelops exposed himself to Lucian as Blackwulf.
 He taunted Lucian and dared him to kill him, yet Lucian could not bring himself to do so.
 Unknown to them both, Lord Tantalus had overheard their entire conversation and killed Pelops himself, hopeful that this would show Lucian not to go against him.
-Instead, Lucian made a vow to destroy his father, and adopted the identity of Blackwulf for himself.
+Instead, Lucian made a vow to destroy his father and adopted the identity of Blackwulf for himself.

 Blackwulf attempted to inform the Peacekeepers of what had happened to Pelops, but they rejected his accusations against Tantalus.
-Lucian then went looking for the Underground Legion, and offered to become their latest member.
+Lucian then went looking for the Underground Legion and offered to become their latest member.
 Though they did not trust Lucian immediately, he would prove himself worthy to them as they fought the Peacekeepers over the bodies of two dead Skrulls at Wright-Patterson AFB.
 The battle ended with the Peacekeepers escaping with one of the Skrulls, while the Underground Legion was forced to flee from arriving soldiers.
 Taking to the air in a stealth fighter, they were shot down by the villain Scorch.